jazzyjazzeroni/jazzys_cs100_project/README.md

 Initially, the main character will start off with wind powers.
 The mechanics of the game is that Theodore will fight goblins each round depending on their elements.

 Mechanics:
-	Level 1: Easy Breezy - The game starts with the main character, Theodore having air elemental powers.
+	Level 1: Easy Breezy - The game starts with the main character, Theodore having Wind elemental powers.
 He will only be able to fight Earth-type goblins in this round.
 Once Theodore is able to defeat 5 fire goblins, he will move to the next level.
-Level 2: Getting Heated - Theodore levels up and now has fire elemental powers.
+Level 2: Getting Heated - Theodore levels up and now has Fire elemental powers.
 He can now fight Earth-type and Wind-type goblins.
 Theodore will have to battle 10 goblins to move to the next round.
-Level 3: Frigid Flights - Theodore has leveled-up to the third round and now has water-elemental powers.
+Level 3: Frigid Flights - Theodore has leveled-up to the third round and now has Water-elemental powers.
 He is now able to fight Earth, Wind, and Fire type goblins.
-He will then be able to move on to the final stage once he defeats 15 goblins
+He will then be able to move on to the final stage once he defeats 15 goblins.
-Level 4: Earthbound - Theodore has all elements (Earth, Wind, Fire, Water), he can fight all kinds of goblins and can finally move to the boss stage (Dragon’s stage) once he defeats 15 goblins.
+Level 4: Earthbound - Theodore has all elements (Earth, Wind, Fire, Water), he can fight all kinds of goblins and can finally move to the boss stage (Ignus' Lair) once he defeats 15 goblins.
 (Note: The group has decided on 15 goblins for this stage for less time-consumption on the client’s end)

 Once the player has completed all of the first four levels.
-They will now move on to the boss round. insert boss level name
+They will now move on to the boss round: Ignus' Lair.

-Final Stage:
+Final Boss:
 	Here, Theodore will battle Ignus, the dragon.
-The Final stage will have a back-and-forth combat and the player wins once Ignus is defeated.
+The Final Boss will have a back-and-forth combat and the player wins once Ignus is defeated.

 Another Important class that we have now added is the GameMap class.
 There must be a x-y Cartesian Plane with a height and width, because the mainCharacter will be placed on this map and it is the client's role to move around by inputting WASD to either move left, right, up, or down.
 Because of the GameMap, each char the user inputs will correspond to a x or a y position.
 This class has an int of numGoblin, due to the composition relationship between GameMap and Levels.
 Each level has a different size map and a different amount of goblins on the plan that the client must fight off, GameMap class must have a different amount of goblins.
 This composition relationship between GameMap and Levels is imperative as GameMap depends heavily on the Level.
 In turn, if the Levels class were to be destroyed the entire GameMap class would also cease to exist.
 Our map is essentially a matrix that will have either empty spaces in a grid, a type of sword, a type of potion, or a type of goblin.
 We decided to use a mapping specifically vector<vector<Object>> mapMatrix that will be on each grid of our map.
 This interaction between the client and the different items or characters they will bump into is exemplified by our getters and setters for that object.
 The GameMap class will also be implemented to keep track of the amount of goblins killed and the amount still on the map by the getNumGoblins() getter and the getGoblinsKilled() getter.

 The class diagram exemplifies inheritance, polymorphism, aggregation, and composition.
 Our Character class is our abstract class, and this is abstract because we have a virtual void function for damage.
 For our Character class, each character is inherited from the Character class.
 The user is going to be interacting from the interface class as the main character, Theodore Pumpernickel.
 The interface is going to have a void function in order to display the main menu so that the user is able to quit/save their progress at any time.
 Each character is going to have a health bar and an integer representing how much health each character has.
 There are going to be stats for each character, specifying what type of element the character corresponds with, the damage they have, a check to see if the character is alive/ko’d after battle, and a confirmation that the health bar was updated properly.
 The update boolean function is used to update characters’ equipment as well as the characters themselves.
 This character abstract class has boolean functions to see the statistics of each character.
 The main character is going to be positioned in the x-y Cartesian Plane so that the user can use the keys WASD.